Green Line (Stockholm Metro): Route

 The Green Line comprises a single line north of the city centre, splitting into three branches south of the city centre, with a total line length of 41.256 km.
-It is served by three metro routes, each serving one of the three southern branches.
-Line 17 links Hässelby strand to Skarpnäck, whilst line 18 links Hässelby strand to Farsta strand and line 19 links Hässelby strand to Hagsätra.
-For most of the day, trains run every 10 minutes on each service, combining to provide 18 trains per hour over the common central section.
+It is served by three Metro routes, each serving one of the three southern branches.
+Line 17 links Hässelby strand to Skarpnäck, line 18 links Hässelby strand to Farsta strand and Line 19 links Hässelby strand to Hagsätra.
+For most of the day, trains run every 10 minutes on each service, combining to provide 18 trains per hour over the common section.
 Additional trains run during peak periods, with services reducing to half-hourly overnight.

-The Green Line has interchanges with the metro's Red line at T-Centralen, Gamla stan and Slussen, and with the Blue line at Fridhemsplan and T-Centralen.
+The Green Line has interchanges with the Metro's Red Line at T-Centralen, Gamla stan and Slussen, and with the Blue Line at Fridhemsplan and T-Centralen.
 It also has interchanges with the Pendeltåg commuter rail at Odenplan, T-Centralen and Farsta strand, with longer distance rail lines at T-Centralen, with the Tvärbanan light rail at Alvik, Gullmarsplan and Globen, with the Nockebybanan light rail at Alvik, and with the Spårväg City tram at T-Centralen.
 The interchange with the Saltsjöbanan commuter rail at Slussen is not in use due to reconstruction of the latter line.

 The Green Line has a total of 49 stations, of which 12 are underground and 37 are above ground.
-Unlike the later metro lines, the underground section of the Green Line in the city centre was built in relatively shallow tunnels, and therefore the line has few of the Stockholm metro's trademark deep-level stations hewn from the bare rock, with most of its underground stations having concrete linings.
+Unlike the later Metro lines, the underground section of the Green Line in the city centre was built in relatively shallow tunnels, and therefore the line has few of the Stockholm Metro's trademark deep-level stations hewn from the bare rock, with most of its underground stations having concrete linings.

 Future plans

-A southerly extension of the Blue line of the Stockholm metro is currently under construction and expected to be opened for the passengers in 2030.
-As part of this development, the Blue line will take over most of the branch to Hagsätra from the Green Line.
+A southerly extension of the Blue Line of the Stockholm Metro is currently under construction and expected to be opened for the passengers in 2030.
+As part of this development, the Blue Line will take over most of the branch to Hagsätra from the Green Line.
 The section of the branch to be taken over runs from a point north of Sockenplan to the terminus at Hagsätra, whilst the section between the branch junction at Gullmarsplan and Sockenplan will be closed.
-This means that the existing stations at Globen and Enskede gård will also close, although a new station on the Blue line at Slakthusområdet will replace these.
+This means that the existing stations at Globen and Enskede gård will also close, although a new station on the Blue Line at Slakthusområdet will replace these.

 A new 4.1 km long line is also under construction that will run from Odenplan on the Green Line and serve new stations at Hagastaden, Södra Hagalund and Arenastaden.
-The new line was formerly designated as the Yellow line, but since May 2023 SL intends to operate it as a branch of the Green Line.
+The new line was formerly designated as the Yellow Line, but since May 2023 SL intends to operate it as a branch of the Green Line.

 There are plans to divert the Roslagsbanan commuter rail in tunnel via Odenplan to a terminus at T-Centralen, thus providing interchanges with the Green Line at both those stations.